heyzua/choosy/README.markdown

   - Allow you to add validation logic for your arguments within the parsing phase.
   - Allowing for dependencies between options, so that you can more easily validate related options (i.e. if the<code>--bold</code> flag requires the <code>--font Arial</code> flag, then you should be able to ask for the <code>--font</code> option to be validated first, and then the <code>--bold</code> option.
   - Allow you to customize its output using your own formatting system.
-  - Allow you to customize the output to your specifications.

 This library should never: